Farerudesu/isp-load-balance/README.md

 | Bandwidth aggregation for a single TCP connection | ❌ |
 | Intercepting traffic from apps that bypass system proxy | ❌ |

 > Single-connection bandwidth cannot be aggregated at the application layer.
 Each new connection is assigned to the next interface in the pool.
-The throughput benefit is realized across multiple concurrent connections — for example, a browser opening many parallel requests, or a download manager with multiple threads.
+The throughput benefit is realized across multiple concurrent connections -for example, a browser opening many parallel requests, or a download manager with multiple threads.

 ---